Church of St. Theresia, Nijmegen

 Also the local newspaper "de Gelderlander" published about the "Theresiakerk".

 The photo's are made by M. Fransen, Rotterdam.
-The photo's of the interior are made during the last mass, oktober 3 1993.
+The photo's of the interior are made during the final mass, October 3 1993.